 Opening presents in the afternoon of Christmas Day to build excitement / Seeing friends on Christmas morning to share this special time / Pantomine on Christmas eve / PJs from the elves on Christmas eve / Reading ’twas the night before Christmas’ before bed on Christmas eve…

-Whether you’ve got a long list of traditions already, or are completely new to creating some for your family – there’s a HUGE list here for inspiration.
+Whether you’ve got a long list of traditions already, or are completely new to creating a special family tradition – there’s a HUGE list here for inspiration.

 Not only that – but there’s also a FREE printable that you can download from the Printables Library to go with it.
 You don’t have to write it all down or remember it – you’re welcome!!